awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-apis-calling.md

     Bucket: "{{S3BucketName}}"
     ACL: private
   isEnd: true
+...
 ```

 Here is a sample Automation document in YAML that uses all three actions\.
 The document does the following:
 + Uses the aws:executeAwsApi action to call the Amazon EC2 DescribeImages API action to get the name of a specific Windows Server 2016 AMI\.
-It outputs the image ID number\.
+It outputs the image ID as `ImageId`\.
-+ Uses the aws:executeAwsApi action to call the Amazon EC2 RunInstances API action to launch one instance that uses the AMI ID from the previous step\.
-It outputs the instance ID number\.
++ Uses the aws:executeAwsApi action to call the Amazon EC2 RunInstances API action to launch one instance that uses the `ImageId` from the previous step\.
+It outputs the instance ID as `InstanceId`\.
-+ Uses the aws:waitForAwsResourceProperty action to call the Amazon EC2 DescribeInstanceStatus API action to wait for the instance to start\.
-It outputs the instance state\.
++ Uses the aws:waitForAwsResourceProperty action to poll the Amazon EC2 DescribeInstanceStatus API action to wait for the instance to reach the `running` state\.
+The action times out in 60 seconds\.
+The step times out if the instance state failed to reach `running` after 60 seconds of polling\.
-+ Uses the aws:assertAwsResourceProperty action to call the Amazon EC2 DescribeInstanceStatus API action to ensure that the instance started\.
-It outputs the instance ID\.
++ Uses the aws:assertAwsResourceProperty action to call the Amazon EC2 DescribeInstanceStatus API action to assert that the instance is in the `running` state\.
+The step fails if the instance state is not `running`\.

 ```
 ---